GaneshRam2233/Spring-Boot-Projects/README.md

-# Spring-Boot-Projects
+# Spring Boot Projects
-Backend projects developed using Spring Boot and MySQL
+Backend projects developed using Spring Boot and MySQL.Rest APIs for frontend connections.
+Tested using Postman